-Typical housing prices in the Princeton area are higher than in many parts of the country and start at $900/month for a studio and $1500/month for a one-bedroom apartment.
+Typical housing prices in the Princeton area are higher than in many parts of the country and start at $1000/month for a studio and $1500/month for a one-bedroom apartment.
 Cheaper apartments with accessible public transportation may be found outside Princeton in neighboring Plainsboro, Princeton Junction, and parts of Lawrenceville and Kingston.
-Please note that under NJ law, tenants signing a lease are liable for the entire lease period, and should compare prices carefully before signing an agreement.
-The university also offers Faculty & Staff Housing, for which postdocs may apply as well.
+Please note that under NJ law, tenants signing a lease are liable for the entire lease period, and should compare prices carefully before signing an agreement of longer duration.
+The university also offers Faculty & Staff Housing, for which postdocs may apply.
 Off campus housing information can be obtained through the University Off Campus Housing website, or through TigerTrade.

 Princeton has partnered with Zimride by Enterprise to help faculty/staff find and share rides with one another and grow the current Princeton Carpool and Vanpool programs.

-Be aware that signing up for car sharing programs might take a few weeks, especially for international postdocs…
+Car sharing programs for Princeton University staff are offered by Enterprise CarShare.
+Be aware that signing up for car sharing programs might take a few weeks, especially for international postdocs.

 Postdoctoral scholars coming to Princeton from abroad have several resources available to ease the transition.
 Visa support is available through the Davis International Center.
 The staff at Davis can help answer questions regarding visas and transitioning to life in Princeton.
 Davis also hosts Cheers Around the World, an opportunity to mix and mingle with international scholars.